VasuTammisetti/custom-object-detection-TFOD-/README.md

 After gathering some images, you must partition the dataset.
 By this I mean you must seperate the data in to a training set and testing set.
 You should put 80% of your images in to the images\training folder and put the remaining 20% in the images\test folder.
 After seperating your images, you can label them with LabelImg.

-After Downloading LablelImg, configure settings such as the Open Dir and Save Dir.
-This let's you cycle through all the images and create bounding boxes and labels around the objects.
-Once you have labelled your image make sure to save and go on to the next image.
-Do this for all the images in the images\test and images\train folders.
+pip install labelImg
+and than type labelImg and label images and objects in the image

 We have now gathered our dataset.
 This means we are ready to generate training data.
 So onwards to the next step!

 Generating Training Data
 Since our images and XML files are prepared, we are ready to create the label_map.
 It is located in the annotations folder, so navigate to that within File Explorer.
 After you've located label_map.pbtxt, open it with a Text Editor of your choice.
 If you plan to use my Pill Classification Model, you don't need to make any changes and you can skip to configuring the pipeline.
-If you want to make your own custom object detector you must create a similar item for each of your labels.
-Since my model had two classes of pills, my labelmap looked like
+Exmaple labelmap creation for your own objects just as below(Example one)

 item {
     id: 1